matwilso/boxLCD/README.md

 ![](./assets/samples/domrand_good.gif)

 It doesn't always do this, and sometimes it just waffles between bouncing and not.
-But the model I used is extremely naive and doesn't allow sampling in a latent space, so I expect more sophisticated models to do better.

 ## Roadmap 📍

 Some of the reasoning behind this project can be found in some blog posts I have written on the [future of robot learning](https://matwilso.github.io/robot/future/), and [learned simualtors](https://matwilso.github.io/robot/learned-sims/).

-boxLCD aims to serve as a testbed that most accurately captures the challenge of future learned simulators:
+boxLCD aims to serve as a testbed that accurately captures the challenge of future learned simulators:
-- **physics-based.** unlike some past testbeds, robots and objects don't move magically. they are governed by consistent physics and joints must be actuated to locomote.
+- **physics-based.** unlike some past testbeds, robots and objects don't move magically. they are governed by consistent physics and joints must be actuated.
-- **pixel-based.** we expect robots in the real world to primarily sense the world through vision (pixels), so it is important to work with pixels.
+- **pixel-based.** robots in the real world primarily sense the world through vision (pixels), so we use pixels.
-- **multi-modal sensing.** robots also have other sensors like joint encoders and inertial measurement units (IMUs) that provide high quality information, so it is important to practice using and fusing these together for better understanding of the world.
+- **multi-modal sensing.** robots also have other sensors like joint encoders and inertial measurement units (IMUs) that provide high quality information, so we provide proprioceptive information and we're working on ways to fuse several sources of information to make better predictions.
-- **partially observable.** sensors don't tell the full story of the world. you constantly have to make estimates of state that you only observe indirectly. given prompts, you should be able to sample reasonable continuations given all knowledge, and be able to do things like [intelligent domain randomization](#intelligent-domain-randomization).
+- **partially observable.** sensors don't tell the full story of the world. robots constantly have to make estimates of state that you only observe indirectly. given prompts, we're exploring the ability to sample reasonable continuations given all knowledge, and be able to do things like [intelligent domain randomization](#intelligent-domain-randomization).
-- **interfaceable.** along with the sensors commonly available to robots, these systems should be able to interface with other structured information. given a mesh, a structured or unstructured language description of a scene, these systems should be able to incorporate that information to make better predictions. for example, given a description of an object they can't fully observe, they should be able to improve the accuracy of their predictions about that object.
+- **interfaceable.** along with the sensors commonly available to robots, these systems should be able to interface with other structured information. given a mesh, a structured or unstructured language description of a scene, these systems should be able to incorporate that information to make better predictions. for example, given a description of an object they can't fully observe, they should be able to improve the accuracy of their predictions about that object. we plan to design tasks that test for this.

-At the same time, it tries to remain computational tractable and easy to work with:
+At the same time, boxLCD aims to remain computationally tractable and easy to work with:
-- **2d physics settings.** box2d shares some similar properties with real world physics (joints, contacts, friction, gravity), but it is very simplified.
+- **2d physics settings.** box2d physics shares some similar properties with real world physics (joints, contacts, friction, gravity), but it is very simplified.
-- **simple rendering.** boxLCD enables variable sized rendering, but the default envs use a maximum `16x32 = 544` sized binary images (smaller than MNIST). compared to datasets like the [BAIR Pushing dataset](https://www.tensorflow.org/datasets/catalog/bair_robot_pushing_small) with `64x64x3 = 12288` sized RGB images, this represents a 24x descrease in floating point numbers on the input and output.
-And information-wise, `24*8bits=`192x decrease in the bits to process, which can matter especially for naive PixelCNN type approaches.
+- **simple rendering.** boxLCD enables color and variable sized rendering, but the default envs use at most a `16x32 = 544` sized binary images (smaller than MNIST)
-- **programmatic and customizable.** you can geneate new scenarios and customize the environments to different settings you want to test.
+- **programmatic and customizable.** boxLCD lets you geneate new scenarios and customize the environments to different settings you want to test.

 boxLCD is in active development.
 At the moment, we are focused on developing environments and training models with the sole purpose of learning accurate physics models (not solving goals).